The PADI Divemaster Course is the first professional level that deals with supervisory situations for both student and certified divers.

 Click here to register for next available course.

 *Note.
 Required materials: Student is responsible for PADI Divemaster Registration Fee.
 It is also recommended that you have the PADI Open Water Manual with recreational dive planner, PADI Advanced Manual, PADI Rescue Manual with accident management work slate, Instructor Confined Open Water and Open Water Slates.
+Prices subject to change.

 Copyright © 2000 - 2012, Diver's Market.
 Website designed and maintained by DLFwebgroup